Protracted social conflict: Definition

-Preconditions to violent conflict
+Causes and preconditions

+The causes of protracted social conflicts are diverse and numerous.
+However, there are often common themes: disputes over land, entrenched racial or ethnic tension, political marginalization of certain groups, and prolonged structural inequality are all examples.
+Since Azar's original work on protracted social conflict, other scholars have developed and continue to contribute to our understanding of its causes and preconditions.

+Conflicts tend to be intractable if the adversaries have incompatible goals.
+This may involve fights over items that cannot be divided, shared, compromised, or substituted.
+A conflict may be protracted even if, for example, a contested piece of land could theoretically be divided.
+The dynamics of a conflict may involve a repeated action–reaction sequence leading to escalation of violence as well as increased military mobilization and enlargement of the conflict by involving neighbor territories and external support (proxy war).
+Leaders of the conflicting adversaries may become entrapped by their own rhetoric and propaganda so that they are continuing the conflict in order to save face and to stay in office.

+Asymmetric conflicts are often protracted because of unequal negotiating power.
+A negotiated peace agreement is unlikely to be satisfactory to a weak part with weak negotiating power.
+The conflict is likely to flare up again as long as the grievances of the weak party are not addressed in a satisfactory way.

+Azar's preconditions

 Azar argued that the denial of basic human needs to a large portion of the population initiated instances of protracted social violence.
-Four preconditions are isolated by Azar as the predominant sources of protracted social conflict: communal content, deprivation of human needs, governance and the State's role, and international linkages.
+Four preconditions are isolated by Azar as the predominant sources of protracted social conflict: communal content, deprivation of human needs, governance and the state's role, and international linkages.

 Communal content

 This element, which contributes to the initial creation of protracted social conflict, consists of the fact that people involved in protracted social conflicts create their own identity groups.
 Azar notes, "that it is the relationship between identity groups and the states, which is at the core of the problem."
 He also cited the "disarticulation between the state and society as a whole" as a source of violence within a society.

 This precondition also involves the reliance that many people have on their social groups; because governments in areas that experience protracted social conflict are often unable, incapable or unwilling to provide basic human necessities to the population, individuals turn to their social groups for stability.
 The resultant disconnection of society and the state can be linked to the colonial legacy, which, "artificially imposed European ideas of territorial statehood onto a multitude of communal groups."

 This results in the domination of certain identity groups over others.
 The dominant group isolates itself from the needs of other groups, leading to an even bigger separation between groups even within an ethnicity.
 To overcome this division of society, national identity must be stressed over individual group identity.